 Every time one of these inmates moves between locations, two or three staff members are with them.
 The correctional specialists actually have more contact with maximum-security inmates than those who pose fewer risks.

 Despite the prospects of moving to a lower custody grade for good behavior, some inmates remain in maximum security for most of their stay.
 However, the staff’s intent is for all inmates to join the general population.

 Rehabilitation for Leavenworth Prisoners

 Prison isn’t forever for most inmates.
 While counting off the days and years until their release, inmates can participate in as many as 13 treatment programs that focus on self-growth.

-Work details are offered in embroidery, textile repair, graphic arts and woodwork.
-The state of Kansas also offers licensing in barbering, and some details allow inmates to earn between 14 and 80 cents an hour.
+Work details are offered in embroidery, textile repair, graphic arts, and woodwork.
+The state of Kansas also offers to license the inmates in barbering.

 Guards at Leavenworth Prison

 The prison benefits from the fact that every inmate has had some military discipline before he arrives.
-With the rare exception, they aren’t career criminals.
+With rare exceptions, they aren’t career criminals.

 The Leavenworth community is no stranger to prisons.
 In addition to the USDB, the city hosts a federal maximum-security penitentiary, the Lansing Correctional Facility, and a privately operated prison called the Corrections Corporation of America.